-If items are contaminated with food, then this makes the whole recycling process gets lots more complicated.
+If items are dirty with food, the whole recycling process gets much more complicated.

-It is even possible to contaminate the whole batch and to ruin the recycling process.
+It is possible to contaminate the whole batch and ruin the recycling process.

 Plastic waste recycling systems need to be more complex than traditional waste processing systems, which leads to higher waste management costs.

 Additionally, recycling facilities apply old techniques.
-Even though recycling is important for reducing plastic waste, it is not efficient:
+Even though recycling is essential for reducing plastic waste, it is not efficient: